Louisiana Purchase: Boundaries

 The eastern boundary of the Louisiana purchase was the Mississippi River, from its source to the 31st parallel, though the source of the Mississippi was, at the time, unknown.
 The eastern boundary below the 31st parallel was unclear.
 The U.S. claimed the land as far as the Perdido River, and Spain claimed that the border of its Florida Colony remained the Mississippi River.
 The Adams–Onís Treaty with Spain resolved the issue upon ratification in 1821.
 Today, the 31st parallel is the northern boundary of the western half of the Florida Panhandle, and the Perdido is the western boundary of Florida.

 Because the western boundary was contested at the time of the purchase, President Jefferson immediately began to organize four missions to explore and map the new territory.
 All four started from the Mississippi River.
 The Lewis and Clark Expedition (1804) traveled up the Missouri River; the Red River Expedition (1806) explored the Red River basin; the Pike Expedition (1806) also started up the Missouri but turned south to explore the Arkansas River watershed.
-In addition, the Dunbar–Hunter Expedition (1804–1805) explored the Ouachita River watershed.
+In addition, the Dunbar and Hunter Expedition (1804–1805) explored the Ouachita River watershed.

 The maps and journals of the explorers helped to define the boundaries during the negotiations leading to the Adams–Onís Treaty, which set the western boundary as follows: north up the Sabine River from the Gulf of Mexico to its intersection with the 32nd parallel, due north to the Red River, up the Red River to the 100th meridian, north to the Arkansas River, up the Arkansas River to its headwaters, due north to the 42nd parallel and due west to its previous boundary.